fieldtrip/website/faq/how_to_get_started_with_distributed_computing_using_qsub.md

     load jobid.mat
     result = qsubget(jobid);

-A complete batch of jobs can be dealt with in a similar manne
+A complete batch of jobs can be dealt with in a similar manner

     jobidarray = {};
     for i=1:10